caseyhyde/message-templates/README.md

   3. Opens an `mdDialog`, which contains the formatted message to send to the guest.
   > Good afternoon Candy, and welcome to Hotel California!
 Your room, 529 is ready for you now!
 Please enjoy your stay, and let us know if you need anything!

     * There's a send button.
-It doesn't actually send anything, but you get the idea...
+It doesn't actually send anything, but you get the idea.